 R vs Python: Job Opportunities and Salaries

-The picture below shows the number of jobs related to data science by programming languages.
-SQL is far ahead, followed by Python and Java.
-R ranks 5th.
-If we focus on the long-term trend between Python (in orange) and R (blue), we can see that Python is more often quoted in job description than R.
+The figure below shows the number of data science jobs by programming language.
+SQL is the most in-demand language, followed by Python and Java.
+R is the fifth most popular language.
+However, if we focus on the long-term trend between Python (in orange) and R (in blue), we can see that Python is becoming increasingly more popular than R.

 Salaries in the US